-Researchers at the University of Washington, in partnership with Columbia University in New York City are determined to find out if they can make a drug addiction vaccine a reality.
-Watch here for a news clip of their ongoing efforts:
+Researchers at the University of Washington, in partnership with Columbia University in New York City, are determined to find out if they can make a drug addiction vaccine a reality.
+Watch a news clip of their ongoing efforts here:

 Substance use disorder is a rising concern in America, with 8.1 million Americans suffering from the disease.
-The DSM-5 defines a substance use disorder as drug abuse and drug-seeking behavior despite the adverse effects on one’s life.
 Opioids are currently the most abused class of drugs, making up 24.7% of those with substance use disorders.
 A huge portion of that is Fentanyl addiction, currently the number one killer in the US of adults aged 18 to 45.
-Yes, even more than Covid-19.
 While addiction numbers keep rising, scientists search for answers to the growing opioid epidemic, and either a specific fentanyl vaccine or a more generic opioid vaccine would be a huge game changer.

 NIH HEAL Initiative

-How Would a Vaccine for Opioid Addiction Work?
+How Would a Vaccine for Fentanyl Addiction Work?

 Vaccines prevent a foreign substance or antigen from reaching the spinal cord or brain where its effect occurs.
 For opioid molecules to pass through the brain, they first must pass the blood-brain barrier.
-Since opioid molecules are so small, they usually can pass through the wall to the brain.
-An opioid vaccine would teach the body to develop antibodies against the target opioid (specifically, a vaccine for fentanyl would be an exclusively anti-fentanyl vaccine).
-Then, when the substance enters the body, the antibodies created from the vaccine would attach to the opioid molecules.
-This causes the opioid molecules to be too large to pass through the barrier to the brain.
-The result would be no rewarding feeling from the opioids.
-This would in effect end the vicious cycle of opioid addiction as we know it.
+Since opioid molecules are so small, they usually can pass through this wall to the brain.
+Any opioid vaccine would teach the body to develop antibodies against the target opioid (specifically, a vaccine for fentanyl would be an exclusively anti-fentanyl vaccine).
+Then, when the fentanyl enters the body, the antibodies already present would attach themselves to the fentanyl molecules.
+This would make them too large to pass through the barrier to the brain.

-Those suffering from substance use disorder have gone through the challenge of trying to recover.
-Many have gone through treatment multiple times in their life and are searching for a treatment that sticks.
-A vaccine could be that hope they have been waiting for.
-It is a solution that works and allows them to move on from a life of addiction.
+Those suffering from substance use disorder face the challenge of trying to recover from a gripping addiction.
+Many have gone through treatment multiple times in their life and are searching for a treatment that lasts.
+A fentanyl shot could be the permanent help they have been waiting for.
+It is a solution that could work and would allow them to move on from a life of addiction.